 When designing and making, the children are taught to:

 Key skills and key knowledge for D and T have been mapped across the school to ensure progression between year groups.
 The context for the children’s work in Design and Technology is also well considered and children learn about real life structures and the purpose of specific examples, as well as developing their skills throughout the programme of study.
 Design and technology lessons are also taught as a block so that children’s learning is focused throughout each unit of work.

 Each new unit of work begins with a recap of the previous related knowledge from previous years.
 This helps children to retrieve what they have learnt in the earlier sequence of the programme of study, and ensures that new knowledge is taught in the context of previous learning to promote a shift in long term memory.
 Key vocabulary for the new topic is also introduced as part of this ‘unit introduction’ and children are shown the ‘Topic Vocabulary (TV) Mat.
 This provides definitions and accompanying visuals for each word to ensure accessibility to all.
 This approach also means that children are able to understand the new vocabulary when it is used in teaching and learning activities and apply it themselves when they approach their work.

-Within all lessons, teachers plan a phase of progressive questioning which extends to and promotes the higher order thinking of all learners.
+Within all sequences of lessons, teachers plan a phase of progressive questioning which extends to and promotes the higher order thinking of all learners.
 Questions initially focus on the recall or retrieval of knowledge.
 Questions then extend to promote application of the knowledge in a new situation and are designed to promote analytical thinking, such as examining something specific.
 In design and technology, an example of this level of questioning might ask children to consider how a mechanical system (such as gears and pulleys) might speed up, slow down or change the direction of movement.
 The questions that teachers ask within the same lesson phase, then focus on the children’s own work and how they might change or create an outcome and justify a choice they have made which is based on their evaluation.